sahinmeric/ahorrapp.store/README.md

 # https://ahorrapp.store

-In this project I wanted to do every part of final project of Holberton Schools Uruguay on my own.
+In this project I wanted to do on my own every part of our final project ([Ahorrapp](https://github.com/Matilop15/Ahorrapp)) of Holberton Schools Uruguay.
 The objective is to refactor and improve backend code, create a new frontend with Django MVT and deploy the project on AWS.

 ### During this process I've learnt;
  * Creating AWS EC2 Linux instance and configuring inbound & outbound security rules.